LucasBernardoSN/react_indexed_db/README.md

-# A template for building web apps with Vite, React and Chakra UI
+# App to test image storage and manipulation with IndexedDB